 Mirta was born in the mountainous region of Mendoza, Argentina, known for its wines and gorgeous landscapes.
-She grew up learning to cook from her grandmother, who cooked for a family-owned hotel in Mendoza, as well as from her Argentinian mother and Italian father.
+She grew up learning to cook from her grandmother in their family-owned hotel in Mendoza, as well as from her Argentinian mother and Italian father.
 Mirta moved to the US with her daughter in 1975 and has lived in NYC ever since.
 After a colorful career of planning elaborate events for world leaders, politicians, musicians, and actors, she went on to develop her own line of artisanal membrillo and Argentinian sweets, which she now makes and distributes to restaurants and shops in the tri-state area.

 Mirta’s adventurous spirit is reflected in her creative and playful approach to cooking, which has been captured by Oprah Magazine, the New York Times, Food & Wine, CBS New York, and others.
 When she’s not cooking, Mirta loves to pursue her passions for art and music.
 She enjoys making masks and collecting Argentinian art, and she inherited her Italian grandfather’s love for opera.

 Mirta’s zest for life and passion for her country will immediately impress you as she welcomes you to her art-filled home.
 She will greet you with a hot cup of mate, the traditional herbal tea of Argentina, along with an assortment of snacks, which may include toasted Argentinian bread, artisanal cheeses and charcuterie from her local Argentinian butcher, and her homemade dulce de membrillo (quince paste and jelly).
 Mirta will then lead you through the mate ceremony, which will incorporate her gorgeous collection of handmade mate cups and utensils.
 Then, you will follow Mirta into the kitchen where the lesson will begin.